Chilex23/TriviaAPI/backend/README.md

 ```

 ### `DELETE /questions/{question_id}`
 This endpoint allows you to delete a question from the database.

-It requires the following:
+#### Query Parameters
+This endpoint takes the following query parameter:
 - `question_id`: int - The id of the question to delete.

-#### Query Parameters
-This endpoint takes no query parameters.

 #### Request Body
 This endpoint takes no request body.